-7.4.3 Grievance Procedure
+7.4.8 SE Grievance Procedure for Sexual Harassment

 Grievance procedures consistent with the principles of due process have been developed and implemented for faculty, students, and staff.
-The latter includes all University administrative and professional employees and support staff.
-The Regional University System of Oklahoma Board of Regents policy on sexual harassment is found in Appendix C.
+The latter includes all university administrative and professional employees and support staff.